dhinojosa/spinnaker-study/README.md

-Used for Spinnaker CI/CD training
+Used for Spinnaker CI/CD training and Canary